he426100/awesome-stars-he426100/README.md

 *   [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) - NOTE: Most of the contents of this repository have been migrated to the new devcontainers GitHub org (https://github.com/devcontainers).
 See https://github.com/devcontainers/template-starter and https://github.com/devcontainers/feature-starter for information on creating your own!

-*   [mlocati/docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer) - Easily install PHP extension in Docker containers
+*   [mlocati/docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer) - Easily install PHP extensions in Docker containers

 *   [yeszao/dnmp](https://github.com/yeszao/dnmp) - Docker LNMP (Nginx, PHP7/PHP5, MySQL, Redis)